MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/main.md

 ms.reviewer: angieandrews
 ---

-# Set up the Automation Kit
+# Set up the automation kit main component

-This section includes the manual install process for the Main Solution of the Automation Kit.
-There is an automated [command line installer](./command-line-install.md) that will also guide you through this process.
+This section includes the manual install process for the main solution of the automation kit.
+There's an automated [command line installer](./command-line-install.md) that will also guide you through this process.

 Once you've completed the main solution setup, you can setup the following optional components: